jotd666/amidar500/README.md

 - original visual & sounds
 - original ghost behaviour & speed
 - 50 frames per second (PAL) even on a 68000 A500
-- all levels & bonuses & intermission sequences
+- all levels & bonuses
 - original intro
 - joystick controlled (port 1) or keyboard controls (arrows + space)
 - can run directly from shell or from whdload (fast machines/complex configurations)